tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

   %matplotlib inline
   ```

-* Now that you have imported the `alpaca-trade-api` and it's required dependencies we are going to list out the available, tradeable assets.
+* Now that you have imported the `alpaca-trade-api` and it's required dependencies, we are going to list out the available, tradeable assets.

 * Use the `list_assets()` function from the `tradeapi` object to check the available stock ticker data that can be pulled from the `Alpaca` API.
 Then iterate over the data to only keep the currently tradeable assets.